OpenNFT/OpenNFT/README.md

 - [prepNFB](https://github.com/lucp88/prepNFB).
 Matlab toolbox to prepare neurofeedback session(s) by Lucas Peek.

 ### Install OpenNFT in virtual environment
-Install using the cartooned rtFIN 2019 presentation number 4 on [Project Set Up](https://github.com/OpenNFT/Courses/releases/tag/1.0).
+Recommended installation is illustrated in the rtFIN 2019 presentation number 4 on [Project Set Up](https://github.com/OpenNFT/Courses/releases/tag/1.0).
 Please also check all the other useful presentations there.
 Alternative instalaltions and useful tips are also listed below.